supertree-toolkit/stk/doc/tutorial.rst

         Pagurus_acadianus, Pagurus_longicarpus%2))), (Lithodes_aequispinus,
         Paralithodes_camtschaticus))), (Clibanarius_vittatus, Coenobita_sp.)));

-You can see such a tree in the tutorial datset in Cunningham et al 1992.
+You can see such a tree in the tutorial dataset in Cunningham et al 1992.
 We will see how to permute these trees later in the tutorial

 At this point it's worth creating a data summary -- this will allow to to spot